Key Takeaways

-CLI’s home city of Guilin boasts some of the most spectacular scenic attractions in China, and Elephant Trunk Hill is ranked high among them.
-Nestled on the banks of the Li River, this charming hill deserves a place on your itinerary during your next trip to Guilin.
+CLI's home city of Guilin boasts some of the most spectacular scenic attractions in China, and Elephant Trunk Hill is ranked high among them.
+Nestled on the banks of the Li River, this charming hill is one of the best places to visit in China and deserves a place on your itinerary during your next trip to Guilin.

 Elephant Trunk Hill, or 象鼻山 (Xiàngbíshān; literally, "Elephant Nose Mountain"), is a natural karst rock formation situated along the junction of the Peach Blossom River and Li River in downtown Guilin.
 It is located about five kilometers from the CLI Center.